Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 1. The Blue Kite (Lan Feng Zheng) — 1993

-Here is a movie whose story describes the fluctuating experiences of different families in China during the period of the Cultural Revolution.
+Here is a movie whose story describes the fluctuating experiences of different families in China during the Cultural Revolution.

 Tietou, the central character, has a charming personality that makes viewers attached to him as he goes through his childhood years having to cope with three separate fathers.